GDColon/Custom-Textboxes/README.md

 Additionally:
 - Hold SHIFT to "queue" the textbox, which delays it until the next menu button you click
 - Hold ALT to display the secondary popup/chest/etc
+- Hold Control to display a tertiary popup/chest/etc
 - Press SHIFT+ESC to instantly close every active textbox

 Most fields support \<cg>color tags\</c>, which are documented here: https://wyliemaster.github.io/gddocs/#/topics/tags?id=tags